grafana/mimir/docs/sources/operating-grafana-mimir/running-on-kubernetes.md

 - Spread out ingesters across racks / availability zones / whatever applies in your datacenters.

-You can ask Kubernetes to avoid running on the same node like this:
+The standard Grafana Mimir Kubernetes configuration avoids scheduling ingesters on the same nodes like this:

 ```
       affinity:
         podAntiAffinity:
-          preferredDuringSchedulingIgnoredDuringExecution:
-          - weight: 100
-            podAffinityTerm:
-              labelSelector:
-                matchExpressions:
+          requiredDuringSchedulingIgnoredDuringExecution:
-                - key: name
+          - labelSelector:
-                  operator: In
-                  values:
+              matchLabels:
-                  - ingester
+                name: ingester
-              topologyKey: "kubernetes.io/hostname"
+            topologyKey: kubernetes.io/hostname
 ```

-Give plenty of time for an ingester to hand over or flush data to store when shutting down; for Kubernetes this looks like:
+Give plenty of time for an ingester to flush data to the store when shutting down; for Kubernetes this looks like:

 ```
-      terminationGracePeriodSeconds: 2400
+      terminationGracePeriodSeconds: 1200
 ```

 Ask Kubernetes to limit rolling updates to one ingester at a time, and